araobp/unity-ar/README.md

 ### EDM (LiDAR-based)

-Note: this building block requires iPhone/iPad equipped with LiDAR.
+Note: This building block requires an iPhone or iPad equipped with a LiDAR scanner.

-EDM (Electronic Distance Measurement) in the surveying terminology is useful for AR applications as well.
+EDM (Electronic Distance Measurement), a term from surveying, is also highly useful in AR applications.

-Last year I saw this AR device "[SiteVision](https://sitevision.trimble.com)" at a trade show in Tokyo.
-The device is also equipped with Lazer-based EDM.
+I recently encountered "[SiteVision](https://sitevision.trimble.com)," an AR device equipped with laser-based EDM, at a trade show in Tokyo.

-iPad Pro and iPhone 12 Pro are equipped with LiDAR.
-I have found that EDM based on the LiDAR is very useful when I am placing an AR anchor on a wall.
+The iPad Pro and iPhone 12 Pro (and later) feature LiDAR.
+I've found that LiDAR-based EDM is exceptionally useful for placing AR anchors accurately on walls.

 <img src="doc/EDM_test.PNG" width=200>